bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 ![Before merging]({{ site.baseurl }}/images/rests_before_merging.png)

-_An excerpted view of the dataset before adjacent rests are merged together._
+_An excerpted view of the dataset before adjacent rests are merged together.
+Adjacent rows of Type `Rest` are highlighted.
+These are the rows that will be combined into a single row._

 ### After Merging Adjacent Rests